aledeluca/academic-wowchemy/content/home/cv.md

 ## Projects and Collaborations

   - Ongoing collaboration with Gabriele Fici (University of Palermo) and Luca Q. Zamboni (Université Lyon 1), among others.

   - Member of the Centre for Combinatorics on Words and Applications (CCWA) at Murdoch University, Perth (Australia) since late 2014.

-  - Member of the Group for Algebraic and Geometric Structures and Their Applications (GNSAGA) of the Italian Institute for Higher Mathematics (INdAM) since 2005.
+  - Member of the Group for Algebraic and Geometric Structures and their Applications (GNSAGA) of the Italian Institute for Higher Mathematics (INdAM) since 2005.

   - In 2010–2012, active participation in the aforementioned FiDiPro project at the University of Turku, sponsored by the Finnish Academy.

   - Participating in the project PRIN 2010–11 “Automi e Linguaggi
     Formali: Aspetti Matematici e Applicativi” (Automata and formal